swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 ---
 layout: page
 date: 2024-06-04 15:13:07
-title: Getting Started with Swift in Neovim
+title: From Zero to Swift | Configuring Neovim for Swift Development
 author: [etcwilde]
 ---

-Neovim is a modern reimplementation of the *vi text editor*, with a lot of new functionality piled on top including asynchronous operations and Lua bindings for a snappy editing experience.
-We will look at configuring a new install of Neovim for Swift development on Ubuntu 22.04.
-I have pre-installed the Solarized theme so the colors may not match yours exactly.
+Neovim is a modern reimplementation of _vim_, a popular terminal-based text editor.
+Neovim adds new features like asynchronous operations and powerful Lua bindings for a snappy editing experience in addition to the improvements _vim_ brought to the original _vi_ editor.
+This article walks you through configuring Neovim for Swift development, providing configurations for various plugins to build a working Swift editing experience.
+It is not a tutorial on how to use Neovim and I am assuming some familiarity with modal text editors like _Neovim_, _vim_, or _vi_.

+I am writing this article on Ubuntu 22.04, but the configuration itself works on any operating system where a recent version of Neovim and a Swift toolchain are available.
 We will start by installing Neovim and Swift and then install `lazy.nvim` to manage our plugins.
 Then we'll configure the SourceKit-LSP server, setup Language-Server-driven autocompletion with `nvim-cmp`, and snippets with `LuaSnip`.

 - [Prerequisites](#prerequisites)
 - [Package Management](#packaging-with-lazy)